 Most infections increase the pulse rate and body temperature, but others (eg, typhoid fever, tularemia, brucellosis, dengue) may not elevate the pulse rate commensurate with the degree of fever (relative bradycardia).
 Hypotension can result from hypovolemia, septic shock, or toxic shock Toxic Shock Syndrome (TSS) Toxic shock syndrome is caused by staphylococcal or streptococcal exotoxins.
 Manifestations include high fever, hypotension, diffuse erythematous rash, and multiple organ dysfunction, which... read more .
 Hyperventilation and respiratory alkalosis are common.

-Alterations in sensorium (encephalopathy) may occur in severe infection regardless of whether CNS infection is present.
-Encephalopathy is most common and serious in the elderly and may cause anxiety, confusion, delirium, stupor, seizures, and coma.
+Alterations in sensorium (encephalopathy) may occur in severe infection regardless of whether central nervous system infection is present.
+Encephalopathy is most common and serious in older adults and may cause anxiety, confusion, delirium, stupor, seizures, and coma.